Seven Rules Frequent Flyers Swear By

 From dodging long lines to avoiding bad coffee, these clever travel rules can help you save time, stay healthy and reduce stress every time you fly.

-Airports aren’t exactly known for being stress-free.
-Between security lines, gate changes and questionable in-flight meals, it’s easy to feel like your trip is off course before takeoff.
+Airports aren’t known for being stress-free.
+Security lines, gate changes and questionable in-flight meals make it easy to feel as if your trip is off course before takeoff.

 Whether you're gearing up for a summer vacation or flying often for work, following these seven rules can make your next flight smoother, healthier and (dare we say) more enjoyable.